ahmohbati/SecOn/Squert.md

 * PHP web interface to Sguil database

-* Works best with Chromium/Chrome
+* Works best with Chromium/Chrome browser

 * Squert authenticates against the Sguil user database, so you should be able to login to Squert using the same username/password you use to login to Sguil